CrunchYard/lustre-prebuilt/Robinhood-Install.md

 ```
 *Various errors could happen here if misconfigured, e.g. CheckFS realpath: No such file or directory, Failed to connect to MySQL after 0 retries: Error: Access denied for user*

+**NOTE: must find out how to increase the number of threads for the scan**

 ### 12 - Scan will take time!

 Not too sure how long - will probably want to run it outside of busy hours.